AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 Now let's create the certificates needed

-* Open a PowerShell session __*as an Adminstrator*__ and type the commands bellow:
+* Open a PowerShell session __*as an Adminstrator*__

 >Note: Do this in a plain Powershell window.
-It does not work in the PowerShell ISE for some reason
+It does not work in the PowerShell ISE for some reason.

+First, we will clone the Azure IoT C sdk.
+We need this to get the certificate generation scripts.
+Also, while Edge is in public preview, we need the 'CACertToolEdge' branch of the SDK.

+After cloning the C sdk, we prepare the PowerShell environment to we can generate the certificates.

+Run the following commands from the root of the **"C" drive**

+    cd \

+    git clone -b CACertToolEdge http://github.com/azure/azure-iot-sdk-c

     mkdir c:\edge
     cd \edge